-Looking for a quick boost in the middle of the day?
-Whether you’re chronically low in energy or you just need a little pick me up every now and then, here are a few expert-approved tips to help you perk up.
+Luckily, there are some things you can do.
+Whether you’re chronically low in energy or you just need a little boost every now and then, here are a few expert-approved tips to help you perk up.

 “A quick protein snack would be nuts, seeds, hard-boiled eggs,” she noted.
 Other ideas include an apple or banana with an organic nut butter.